AdobeDocs/experience-manager-cloud-service.es-ES/help/implementing/cloud-manager/ai-assistant-in-aem.md

 <!-- UNHIDE AFTER BETA or at GA
 ### Enable AI Assistant in AEM access through Admin Console

-To use the AI Assistant in AEM, your organization must opt in at the Admin Console level.
+To use AI Assistant in AEM, your organization must opt in at the Admin Console level.
 A product administrator creates (or chooses) a user group and grants it the new "AI Assistant" permission.
 Anyone added to that group instantly gains access to the Assistant across AEM.
 If the goal is company-wide availability, the admin simply assigns all users to that group.

 ![AI Assistant in AEM in the Admin Console](/help/implementing/cloud-manager/assets/ai-assistant-admin-console.png)